dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

 - If you can't answer 50% with high confidence → not ready to migrate yet
 - If vendor contact person left 3 years ago → discovery work needed
 - If "we think it's on ServerXYZ but not sure" → you're guessing

+This questionnaire should be completed alongside the [application migration checklist](/blog/application-migration-checklist-azure/) that covers technical dependencies, network requirements, and cutover planning.

 ---